andresreyesg4/Goblin-Game/README.md

           You can guess one letter at a time and I'll tell you if it's in the world and where.
           You can only gues wron twice.

-          < The algorithm will NOT choose a word rather it will wait for an input from the user
-            and decide which words to pick.>
+           The algorithm will NOT choose a word rather it will wait for an input from the user and decide which words to pick
 User:     "l"
 Goblin:   No!
 One wrong guess left!

-          < The goblin will see in his list of words and decided there were more words without an "l".
-So he's
-            he's going to use one of the following: peanut, packet, faster.>
+           The goblin will see in his list of words and decided there were more words without an "l".
+So he's he's going to use one of the following: peanut, packet, faster

 User:     "p"
 Goblin:   Yeah, there'sa "p" here: p-----

-          < The goblin looks at his list of words and decided that there were more words with p in the first
-            posisition.
-So he's going to use one of the following: peanut, packet.>
+           The goblin looks at his list of words and decided that there were more words with p in the first posisition.
+So he's going to use one of the following: peanut, packet.

 User:     "n"
 Goblin:   Nope!
 I win!